AdobeDocs/experience-platform.en/help/catalog/datasets/user-guide.md

 >[!NOTE]
 >
->The data lake storage metric is still in beta development.
-The metric might not be available.
+>The sandbox-level licensed data lake storage metrics is still in development and not available.

 ![The Set data retention dialog.](../images/datasets/user-guide/set-data-retention-dialog.png)